 \subsection{Effect of aging on the generalised diffusion coefficient}

 Finally, we explore the consequences of aging on numerical estimates of $K(z)$.
-In the present setting, aging denotes the dependence of the MSD, and hence of $K(z)$, on the duration, or aging time, between the initialisation of the system dynamics and the start of its measurement \cite{Bou92,Bar03,barkai_aging_2004,akimoto_aging_2013,MJJCB14}.
+In the present setting, aging denotes the dependence of the MSD, and hence of $K(z)$, on the duration, or aging time, between the initialisation of the system dynamics and the start of its measurement \cite{Bou92,Bar03,barkai_aging_2004,akimoto_aging_2013,metzler_anomalous_2014}.
 Up to this point all estimates have been taken commencing from a uniform density of $\{x_0\}$.
 However, many systems observed in nature typically evolve for a long time before human measurement of them can commence, and therefore we also consider the case where we allow a degree of relaxation towards the invariant density to take place before beginning measurements. {We denote the number of timesteps during which the system is allowed to evolve before measurement begins as the `aging time' $t_a$.
 In such cases it is known that the dynamics of systems exhibiting aging are characteristically dependent on the ratio of measurement time to aging time, $t/t_a$ \cite{akimoto_aging_2013}.}

-In Fig.~\ref{fig:tgkaging} we apply varying degrees of aging to an ensemble of trajectories before calculating $K(z)$ via a {numerical} TGK expansion.
-We also show the same calculations starting from the (approximate) invariant density where it exists for $z<2$; inspired by \cite{thaler_transformations_1983,Zwei98,thaler_asymptotics_2000, korabel_separation_2010,akimoto_aging_2013}, which show the invariant density of the reduced map \eqref{eqn:reduced} to be asymptotic to $\tilde{\rho}(x) \propto x^{1-z}$, we initialise our points from
+In Fig.~\ref{fig:tgkaging} we apply varying degrees of aging to an ensemble of trajectories before calculating $K(z)$ via a {numerical} TGK expansion. { We also show the same calculations starting from the invariant density of the reduced superdiffusive map where it exists for $z<2$, which is given in \cite{thaler_transformations_1983, akimoto_distributional_2012} to be}